epfl-dojo/contributors-trombinoscope/README.md

 - [ ] add more modes, as an HTML table
 - [ ] manage the GitHub API error, such a rate limit
 - [ ] add examples of all mode
-- [ ] make it work in github action and provide an HowTo
+- [ ] provide ways to sort the list (number of contributions, alphabetically, etc.)

 ## Contributors